omar-ashraf1488/ToDo-List-Python/README.md

 - [x] Add a task
 - [x] Delete a task
 - [x] Connect GUI with database
-- [x] Connect Push buttons (Add Task) and (Add Title) with Enter Key
+- [x] Connect Pushbuttons (Add Task) and (Add Title) with Enter Key
-- [ ] Connect Push button (Add Title)  with database to change the name of the table after pressing the button.
+- [ ] Connect Pushbutton (Add Title)  with database to change the name of the table after pressing the button.
 - [ ] Style and beautify the application
 ## <a name="license_"></a>License